 Teacher Trainings Programs

 Currently, CSEEES supports four primary teacher training programs.
 All programs are free and open to any pre- or in-service teacher in Ohio.

-Each fall CSEEES organizes a one-day workshop on a timely topic affecting Eastern Europe and/or Eurasia.
-The workshop is typically held on a Saturday morning in September or October and features a guest expert, selected readings, and a curriculum resource for attendees.
+Each year CSEEES organizes a one-day workshop on a timely topic affecting Eastern Europe and/or Eurasia.
+The workshop is typically held on a Saturday morning during the autumn semester and features a guest expert, selected readings, and a curriculum resource for attendees.